RichCanvas3/gym/documents/siwe-for-agents-mcp-architecture.md

-# SIWE For Agents + Principal Domain MCP Architecture
+# SIWE For Agents: Principal Delegation And MCP Protocol Architecture

 ## Status